New Zealand 189 visa

-Find out more about the income changes to the NZ 189 visa.
+Find out more about the NZ 189 visa closure and clearing the backlog of applications.

 Before starting your application